bevyengine/rfcs/networked_replication.md

 | Dedicated Server | ✗ | ✓ | ✓ |
 | Relay | ✗ | ✗ | ✓ |

+We'll also need a mode similar to listen server for deterministic peers.

 ```plaintext
 TODO: Example App configuration.
 ```